 As an applicant for admission, you must present evidence of your ability to participate successfully in a graduate-level academic endeavor.
 To be considered, you must have a baccalaureate degree from an accredited institution of higher learning and have achieved a minimum cumulative undergraduate Grade Point Average of 2.7 or a 3.0 in the last 60 semester hours of undergraduate study.* All applicants must complete all necessary files as required by the Graduate School.

-Not only must applicants meet the general requirements for admission to the Graduate School at the University of Central Arkansas, but additionally to be admitted to the CSPA program, students must:
+Applicants must meet the general requirements for admission to the Graduate School at the University of Central Arkansas.
+Additionally, to be admitted to the CSPA program, students must:

-- Submit a completed application for admission to Dr. Lawrence Mrozek.
+- Submit a completed application for admission to a program coordinator;

-- Submit three letters of reference from professionals who are familiar with the applicant's professional and academic performance.
+- Submit three letters of reference from professionals who are familiar with the applicant's professional and academic performance and can address capabilitiies to be successful in Graduate school and the profession;

-- Participate in a scheduled interview with the CSPA Program Coordinator.
+- Participate in a scheduled interview with the Program Admissions committee.

-The College Student Personnel Services and Administration program is an interdisciplinary program developed within the guidelines set by the Council for the Advancement of Standards (CAS).
-The program prepares student services administrators for diverse areas of responsibility that cover campus climate and diversity, finance, budgeting, grant writing, assessment, leadership/team-building, and legal/ethical issues.
 The program integrates theory with practice by combining academic preparation with field-based experiences and internships.
-The program also provides students access to graduate-level instruction from faculty with diverse backgrounds including field practitioners.
+The program also provides students access to graduate-level instruction from faculty with diverse backgrounds, including field practitioners.

 The academic program requires the completion of 42 semester hours of graduate credit.
 A written comprehensive examination or thesis is required for graduation competency requirements.
+Students completing the thesis option will not be required to take CSPA 6335 Grant Writing.
 The curriculum consists of three components: Foundational Studies, Professional Studies, and Supervised Practice.

 - Organization and Administration of Student Personnel Services